-RC 3307.26 requires that each teacher contribute between 10% and 14% of the teacher's compensation to STRS depending on when the compensation was earned (see chart below).
+RC 3307.26 requires that each teacher contribute not greater than 14% of the teacher's compensation to STRS depending on when the compensation was earned.
+The contribution percent is 14% for compensation earned after June 30, 2016, but the STRS board may reduce the rate to less than 14% for compensation earned after June 30, 2017.